 - Communication skills essential for interpreting and communicating the faith of the church.
 The ability to read, write, and speak standard written English is vital.
 Students are encouraged to have a reading knowledge of at least one language other than English.
 It is highly desirable that a reading knowledge of Greek and Hebrew be developed as a basic tool for meaningful graduate theological education.
 Additional language skills might be essential, depending on vocational intent and the setting of potential ministry.

 - General understandings of human selfhood and existence, modern social institutions and problems, culture and religion, science and technology, and the modes of understanding.
 A considerable degree of competence should be developed in one or more of these categories of learning.
 Such competence often is represented by a major in a field such as philosophy, sociology, psychology, or history of civilization.
-Students are expected to have had some academic experience in these fields.
+Students are expected to have had some academic experience in the fields of philosophy, sociology, psychology, and history.